Nexmo/station/_tutorials/sms-customer-support.md

 ## Conclusion

 In this tutorial you've learned how to receive an SMS from a customer's phone and send an SMS reply to them.
-With these building blocks you now have an SMS customer support solution using the Nexmo SMS API.
+With these code snippets you now have an SMS customer support solution using the Nexmo SMS API.

 ## Get the Code